 How to enter a ROUND formula

-The ROUND, ROUNDUP, ROUNDDOWN formulas can be applied to a cell, combined with other formulas or even contain their own calculation.
+The ROUND, ROUNDUP, ROUNDDOWN functions can be applied to a cell, combined with other functions or even contain their own calculation.

 The Excel sytax is